More Housing Coming? Home Builder Confidence Grows in January

 Due to its cascading effect, the inventory scarcity drives up competition and then, prices.
 But could help be on the way?

-It’s beginning to look like it, as a leading indicator of housing inventory has moved upwards for three straight months, reaching the highest point since April.
+It’s beginning to look like it, and an as a leading indicator of housing inventory hit a nine-month high.

 Find your lowest rate.
 Start here